-1.9.1.10.
-This Safety Guide provides guidance for meeting Requirements 10 and 13 of GSR Part 7 [2] as described earlier, and Requirement 43 of Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards, IAEA Safety Standards Series No. GSR Part 3 (hereinafter referred to as GSR Part 3) [1][73] on providing reliable communication, including public information as part of an emergency management system.

-1.10.1.11.
-The primary objectives of this Safety Guide are:

-- To provide guidance and recommendations to States on developing arrangements, at the preparedness stage, for communicating with the public and media and for coordinating with all sources of official information in the preparedness and response to a nuclear or radiological emergency; and - To provide guidance on those selected elements of the Rrequirements of GSR Part 7 [2] for which guidance has been requested by States and for which there is an international consensus on the means to meet these requirements.
+- 1.10.
+This Safety Guide provides guidance for meeting Requirements 10, 13 and 16 of GSR Part 7 [2] as described earlier, and Requirement 43 of GSR Part 3 [3]. - 1.11.
+The primary objective of this Safety Guide is to provide guidance and recommendations to States on developing arrangements, at the preparedness stage, for communicating with the public and media and for coordinating with all sources of official information in the preparedness and response to a nuclear or radiological emergency - 1.12.
+This guide provides specific guidance for: - (a) A communication programme for ensuring transparent, timely, clear, factually correct, and easily understandable information for communicating with the public; - (b) Coordination, to the extent practicable, of different sources of information;

-1.11.
-This guide provides specific guidance for:

-- A communication programme for ensuring transparent, timely, clear, factually correct, objective, and easily understandable information for communicating with the public; - Coordination, to the extent practicable, of different sources of information; and - Consistent and effective messaging.

-This Safety Guide should be used in conjunction with GSR Part 7 [2], with due account to be taken of the recommendations provided in Arrangements for Preparedness for a Nuclear or Radiological Emergency, IAEA Safety Standards Series No. GS-G-2.1 [1][45] (hereinafter referred to as GS-G-2.1), Criteria for Use in Preparedness and Response for a Nuclear or Radiological Emergency, IAEA Safety Standards Series No. GSG-2 [1][56] (hereinafter referred to as GSG-2) and Arrangements for the Termination of a Nuclear or Radiological Emergency, IAEA Safety Standard Series No. GSG-X (DS474) [1][76].
+- (c) Consistent and effective messaging. - 1.13.
+This Safety Guide should be used in conjunction with GSR Part 7 [2], with due account taken of the recommendations provided in Arrangements for Preparedness for a Nuclear or Radiological Emergency, IAEA Safety Standards Series No. GS-G-2.1 (hereinafter referred to as GS-G-2.1) [5], Criteria for Use in Preparedness and Response for a Nuclear or Radiological Emergency, IAEA Safety Standards Series No. GSG-2 (hereinafter referred to as GSG-2) [6] and Arrangements for the Termination of a Nuclear or Radiological Emergency, IAEA Safety Standard Series No. GSG-X (DS474) [7].